ThisPersonCodesLots/mpv-personal-config/README.md

    case with Ryzen 7 4800HS, that would be 16 (8 cores x 2 threads per core).
 This setting allows the maximum exploitation of your CPU's multi-threading capabilities.

-3. blksize: This is the size of the block the motion estimation algorithm will consider.
+3. `blksize`: This is the size of the block the motion estimation algorithm will consider.
 Smaller blocks will require less computation, hence improve overall performance.
 However, using smaller blocks might reduce the accuracy of motion estimation as detailed motion patterns may be ignored.

-4. search: This parameter controls the motion estimation algorithm's search distance around the block.
+4. `search`: This parameter controls the motion estimation algorithm's search distance around the block.
 A larger search radius could potentially enhance motion estimation accuracy as it takes into account a wider area for prediction.
 But, it considerably increases the amount of computation, reducing execution speed.